 Izetta, the Last Witch takes place in a world more or less similar to our own in World War II (specifically in the 1940).
-The Empire of Germania (based on Nazi Germany but is a monarchy like the preceding German Empire) had launched a war to dominate the continent, and now advancing south to invade the small country of Eylstadt (geographically located in the same region as North Tyrol and Vorarlberg), Princess Finé of Eylstadt went on a diplomatic mission to request assistance from the Allied Powers to resist the invasion.
-The journey, though, brought her to meet again with her old friend Izetta, a young witch with immense supernatural power.
-Feeling indebted to the princess for her aid in the past, the homeless witch offered her powers to fight against the Germanians and defend the princess’ homeland.
+The Empire of Germania (based on Nazi Germany but is a monarchy like the preceding German Empire) has launched a war to dominate the continent, and is advancing south to invade the small country of Eylstadt (geographically located in the same region as North Tyrol and Vorarlberg), Princess Finé of Eylstadt goes on a diplomatic mission to request assistance from the Allied Powers to resist the invasion.
+The journey, though, brings her to meet again with her old friend Izetta, a young witch with immense supernatural power.
+Feeling indebted to the princess for her aid in the past, the homeless witch offers her powers to fight against the Germanians and defend the princess’ homeland.

 Relation to Technology

 Interestingly enough, although the premise has a witch fighting in a World War-like setting, Izetta does not present a simple conflict between magic and modern technology.
 Izetta herself is shown to use her magic to operate modern military technologies.
 But where men operate their military technologies through physical, mechanical controls, the witch Izetta operates such technologies through remote, psychic controls.